 “Business justification” is simply an alternative terminology for “business case”.
 The principles, best practices and general guidelines are exactly the same.
 Using the phrase “business justification” is question of preference, and will determine who you speak to.

 Further reading: How business cases support benefits management and realization

 Who needs a business case?

 If you are working in the corporate or government landscape and you have an idea to pitch, the business case will help solidify the value of your idea.
-Corporations and government agencies typically have a bit of “red tape” to get through when it comes to anything new or involves use of budget or resources.
-Typical roles involved with the business case might be: business analyst, project manager, finance manager, department head, controllers or similar.
+Corporations and government agencies typically have a bit of “red tape” to get through when it comes to anything new that involves the use of budget or resources.

 Why do you need a business case?